JCWasmx86/mesonlsp/README.md

 ![Inlay Hints](Docs/img/inlay.png)
 ![Special integration for pkg-config](Docs/img/pkgconfig.png)
 ## Limitations
 - `set_variable`/`get_variable` with non-constant variable name will fail in more complex cases.
-[See here for working patterns](https://github.com/JCWasmx86/Swift-MesonLSP/blob/main/TestCases/ComputeSetVariable/meson.build)
 - `subdir` with non-constant subdir name will fail in more complex cases.
-[See here for working patterns](https://github.com/JCWasmx86/Swift-MesonLSP/blob/main/TestCases/ComputeSubdirs/meson.build)
 - Type deduction is not 100% correct yet
 - Type definitions may have minor errors regarding:
   - Is this argument optional?